BleekerLab/PhenoFeatureFinder/examples/README.md

 ## MicroMass

-The MicroMass dataset from Mah and Veyrieras (2013) is an example of mass spectrometry data that can be filtered with the OmicsAnalysis class and analyzed with the MetabolitePhenotypeFeatureSelection class.
+The MicroMass dataset from Mah and Veyrieras (2013) is an example of mass spectrometry data that can be filtered with the OmicsAnalysis class and analyzed with the FeatureSelection class.

 ## Reference